Gingival grafting: Specific procedures

 Coronally and apically positioned flaps, although technically not grafting procedures, are other forms of a pedicle grafts in that gingival tissue is freed up and moved either coronally or apically.
 This requires adequate thickness and width of gingival tissue at the base of the recession defect.

 A free gingival graft is a dental procedure where a small layer of tissue is removed from the palate of the patient's mouth and then relocated to the site of gum recession.
 It is sutured (stitched) into place and will serve to protect the exposed root as living tissue.
 The donor site will heal over a period of time without damage.
 This procedure is often used to increase the thickness of very thin gum tissue.

 A subepithelial connective tissue graft takes tissue from under healthy gum tissue in the palate, which may be placed at the area of gum recession.
 This procedure has the advantage of excellent predictability of root coverage, as well as decreased pain at the palatal donor site compared to the free gingival graft.
-The subepithelial connective tissue graft is a very common procedure for covering exposed roots.
+The subepithelial connective tissue graft is a common procedure for covering exposed roots.

 A lateral pedicle graft, or pedicle graft, takes tissue from the area immediately adjacent to the damaged gingiva.
 This is not always an option, as the constraint that there must be sufficient tissue immediately lateral to the area of interest is an onerous one.
 When this procedure is performed, the transplant tissue is cut away and rotated over the damaged area.
 This can place the donor area at risk of recession as well.